Kemp Family History: 1714 to Present

 Lived: Great Stambridge Essex, London, Beechwood Rochdale

-Career: At the age of 15, George started a seven-year apprenticeship in the manufacture of silk (see the section ‘of note’ for the terms of his apprenticeship – it was quite remarkable!).
+Career: At the age of fifteen, George started a seven-year apprenticeship in the manufacture of silk (see the section ‘of note’ for the terms of his apprenticeship – they were pretty remarkable!).
 He later became a JP in Lancashire and joined forces with the Kelsall family to create the flannel manufacturing company Kelsall and Kemp, where he worked from 1861 to 1877.
 He was also a founding member of the Bloomsbury Baptist Church.

-Of note: On starting his seven-year apprenticeship at the age of 15, he had to agree to the terms laid out in his indenture.
+Of note: On starting his seven-year apprenticeship at fifteen, he had to agree to the terms laid out in his indenture.
 It was something to behold.
 The terms included: ‘he shall not commit fornication, nor contract matrimony within the said term.
-He shall not play at cards, dice, tables or any other unlawful games, whereby his said master may have any loss.
-He shall not haunt taverns or play houses…’ and so it goes on!
-By the midpoint of his professional life, George’s circumstances had changed radically.
+He shall not play at cards, dice, tables, or any other unlawful games, whereby his said master may have any loss.
+He shall not haunt taverns or playhouses…’ and so it goes on!
+George’s circumstances had changed radically by the midpoint of his professional life.
 In 1851, he was living at 43 Tavistock Square, London, helped by three staff.
-He then moved to a substantial property in Rochdale and the Census of 1871, shows he had 7 staff helping his family including a Governess, Rosina Droy from Switzerland.
+He then moved to a substantial property in Rochdale, and the Census of 1871 shows he had seven staff helping his family, including a Governess, Rosina Droy, from Switzerland.

 George Kemp